Keyboard shortcuts

 Validation Modes

-Standard validation (prompts and workflows):
+Standard validation (skills and workflows):

 sah validate